wanghaisheng/responsive-landing-page-starter/content/blog/en/using-private-keys-in-environment-variables.md

 This post will show how you can use a private key in an environment variable, and show an example of this in action with the Vonage Voice API and a Netlify function.

-## Vonage API Account

 <sign-up></sign-up>

-To complete this tutorial, you will need a [Vonage API account](http://developer.nexmo.com/ed?c=blog_text&ct=2020-07-29-using-private-keys-in-environment-variables).
-If you don’t have one already, you can [sign up today](http://developer.nexmo.com/ed?c=blog_text&ct=2020-07-29-using-private-keys-in-environment-variables) and start building with free credit.
-Once you have an account, you can find your API Key and API Secret at the top of the [Vonage API Dashboard](http://developer.nexmo.com/ed?c=blog_text&ct=2020-07-29-using-private-keys-in-environment-variables).

 Then go ahead and create an application with Voice capabilities; you will need the Application ID and the private key file for the next step.